JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 3: MERN STACK IMPLEMENTATION/Project-3.md

 ```

 ![AccesWeblocally](./images/installnodejs.PNG)
-__Next step is to verify the installation for both NPM and nodejs and create a Tdo folder for my project application.__
+__Next step is to verify the installation of both NPM and nodejs.
+Then create a ToDo folder for my project application.__
 ![AccesWeblocally](./images/verifyandcreate.PNG)
 ![AccesWeblocally](./images/verifynodejs.PNG)
 ___